Department of History

 Faculty in the Department of History: Richard Warner (chair), Stephen Morillo, Aminta Pérez, Qian Pullen, Michelle Rhoades, and Tracey Salisbury.

 History is the study of the past, a process that produces an ever changing view of the past, not a static picture.
 The History Department therefore strives to make every student his own historian, a task encompassed in the CORE GOALS of the department:

 A. CONTENT: to acquire a degree of mastery of both essential factual material and conceptual, thematic and comparative knowledge in several geographical areas, diverse cultures, and different time periods in human history, with particular sensitivity to the change over time of a diverse, global society.

-Comprehensive Examinations: The Written Comprehensive Exam in History is a two day exam that is designed to evaluate the students’ mastery of the core goals of the department.
-One day asks students to discuss some aspect of history, approach to historical studies, or theories of history with respect to those areas of history the student has studied.
+Comprehensive Examinations: The Written Comprehensive Exam in History is a two-day exam that is designed to evaluate the students’ mastery of the core goals of the department.
+For one day, students discuss some aspect of history, approach to historical studies, or theories of history with respect to those areas of history the student has studied.
 The other day generally asks students to act as historians using a selected set of primary and secondary source texts provided ahead of time.

-Requirements for a Major: Students majoring in history must complete either History 101 or History 102, both History 497 and 498, and six additional courses, at least two of which must be at the 300 level.
+Requirements for a Major: Students majoring in history must complete either HIS 101 or HIS 102, both HIS 497 and 498, and six additional courses, at least two of which must be at the 300 level.
 Advanced (300 level) courses may include independent studies.
-Students are advised that their performance in 497, 498 and Comprehensive Exams will be enhanced by their familiarity with a variety of geographic, temporal, thematic and topical areas of the field of history.
+Students are advised that their performance in 497, 498, and Comprehensive Exams will be enhanced by their familiarity with a variety of geographic, temporal, thematic, and topical areas of the field of history.